GLBA Cybersecurity Compliance

-Protecting information is important; many companies verify their security with Threatcare’s Violet Platform, a Breach and Attack Simulation (BAS) Technology.
+Protecting information is important; many companies verify their the Threatcare Suite and its Breach and Attack Simulation (BAS) Technology.
 Next-gen vulnerability assessments through simulation should be a regular practice at companies of all sizes — especially ones required to meet legal compliance standards.
 Is your companies GLBA cybersecurity compliance currently meeting standards?

 The Act features three sections:

 In addition, the GLBA also instructs financial institutions to provide customers with written privacy notifications explaining the firm’s practices on sharing information.
 So in other words, part of complying with the law is financial institutions telling customers how their sensitive, private information is shared, which customers can opt-out of if they prefer that their private information not be shared with third parties.